sam-m888/anticipatory-genealogy/general.md

 ## Why Anticipatory Genealogy?

-Why Anticipatory Genealogy?
-Because it is all about the person.
-About the individual.
-About their personal experience in connecting to the past and discovering their ancestors.
-It doesn't matter who puts the tree together.
-It doesn't matter who inputs the stories.
-It doesn't matter who [].
-It only matters that a person is empowered to experience their connection with their past.
-And who should be empowered?
-Everyone.
+Family history is about bringing people together.
+It's about an individual's journey to discover their past.
+It's about their intimate experience connecting with their ancestors.
+It doesn't matter who does the research.
+It doesn't matter who puts in the data.
+It doesn't matter who solves the puzzles.
+It only matters that you are empowered to build a personal connection with your family.

-That is why Anticipatory Genealogy is so important.
-Because everyone deserves the opportunity to discover and connect with their past in the way that they see fit.
-To be guided and shown that which they can, and want, to do.
-To have an experience that was created for them, and for no one else.
-To have an experience all their own, completely suited to their wants and needs.
-To have a system that learns, grows, and adapts to their wants, their needs, and their understanding.
+Everyone deserves this opportunity.
+The opportunity to connect with their past in the way they want.
+To have information and tools brought to them.
+To be guided and shown what they can do.
+To experience a system that learns, grows, and adapts to their wants, their needs, and their understanding.

-This is why it is so important.
-Because only when you offer a person what they want, when they need it, presenting it in a way they understand will each person receive a rich and fulfilling genealogy experience.
+Everyone needs Anticipatory Genealogy.
+Because only when you are offered what you want, when you need it, presented in the way you understand, will you have a rich and fulfilling genealogy experience.

 \- *John Clark, July 2015*